Actinic Keratoses Removal Treatment Using Non-Invasive Cryopen Therapy.

 Examples include long-term use of immunosuppressive drugs, nonsteroidal anti-inflammatory drugs (NSAIDs), and certain antibiotics.

 a) Occupational Sun Exposure: Individuals working in outdoor occupations with prolonged sun exposure (e.g., construction workers, farmers) have an increased risk of developing AK.
-It is essential for these individuals to take appropriate sun protection measures.
+These individuals need to take appropriate sun protection measures.

 History of sunburns: Repeated episodes of sunburn can increase the risk of AK.